MurphyPone/murphypone.github.io/src/content/ml-4.md

 > Recall that these techniques requires that the behavior policy has a nonzero probability of selecting all actions that might be selected by the target policy under the assumption of _coverage_ and that we that in order to explore all possibilities, we require that the behavior policy be soft i.e. it selects all actions in all states with nonzero probability.

 The following algorithm shows an off-policy Monte Carlo method, based on GPI and weighted importance sampling, for estimating $q^*$.
 The target policy $\pi$ is the greedy policy with respect to $Q$, which is an estimate of $q_\pi$.
-The behavior policy $\mu$ can be anything, but in order to assure convergence of $\pi$ to the optimal policy, an infinite number of returns must be obtained for each pair sof state and action.
+The behavior policy $\mu$ can be anything, but in order to assure convergence of $\pi$ to the optimal policy, an infinite number of returns must be obtained for each pair of state and action.
 This can be assured by choosing $µ$ to be $ε$-soft.

 ### Off-policy Monte Carlo GPI with Weighted Importance Sampling to Estimate $q^*$